 Everyone prefers self-help tools

-Remember waiting for a gas station attendent?
+Remember waiting for a gas station attendant?
 Or on long lines to check into a flight.
-Technology saved Exxon and United Airlines money -- and you are happier with the expierience too!
+Technology saved Exxon and United Airlines money -- and you are happier with the experience too!

 - Your visitor management system